Collection Development Policy

 Ok, But How Do you Actually Select Zines?

-Zines are purchased from several independent zine distributors (distros) in the US, including Doris Press Distro, Brown Recluse Distro, and Pioneers Press.
+Zines are purchased from several independent zine distributors (distros) in the US, including Doris Press Distro, Stranger Danger Distro, and Pioneers Press.
 We have also purchased zines from individual authors through their Etsy shops and in person at zine fests and other events.
 Around 10% of the collection are locally produced zines, many of which have been donated by the authors.

 Zines are selected by the Zine Librarians, Zine Library Interns, and other New Paltz students who make or read zines.
 Maybe you will help us choose zines!
-If you’d like to recommend a zine for purchase, please fill out this short form.
+If you’d like to recommend a zine for purchase, please reach out to us about it.

 Donating Your Zine